As aromaticity is one of the most fundamental concepts in chemistry, the construction of aromatic systems has long been an important subject.

 Structure and EPR/MOs/AICD of complex (Image by JIANG Yang)

-It was found that complex represented an unprecedented 40π Craig-Mobius aromatic system that was realized by electron delocalization of four electrons within the two V 3d orbitals and thirty-six electrons arising from the π* orbitals of the three biphenyl ligands.
+DFT calculations elucidated that the complex represented an unprecedented 40π Craig-Mobius aromatic system that was realized by electron delocalization of four electrons within the two V 3d orbitals and thirty-six electrons arising from the π* orbitals of the three biphenyl ligands.

-This work presents a type of aromatic systems that may contribute to both aromaticity theory and organometallic chemistry.
+This work presents a novel spiroaromatic system that may contribute to both aromaticity theory and organometallic chemistry.
 (Text by JIANG Yang)